Friday

 “You can start with peeling potatoes,” Grace said.
 “My old hands hurt.”

-Somewhere along the way, Jill disappeared, much to Elliott's disappointment, but it wasn't totally unexpected.
-She'd done her part.
+Somewhere along the way, Jill disappeared, much to Elliot’s disappointment.
+She’d done her part.
 It was up to him to do his, and he was determined to do well.

 The kitchen was warm and humming—soft clatter, the hiss of simmering broth, the smell of something garlicky and good.
 Grace led him past a prep table to a corner station near the sink.